moddroid94/onthespot/README.md

 - **Max search results**              : The number of items to show in search result for each type of media.
 Example: setting it to '1' shows one result for artist, album, track and playlist resulting in 4 total search results.
 - **Raw media download**              : Downloads files (they will be .ogg) to disk without converting to set media format, it also disables metadata writing and thumbnail embedding.
 - **Force premium**                   : Use this if your premium accounts shows FREE in accounts table, this applies to all added accounts so it's not recommeded to use with a combination of free and premium accounts.
 Don't use if account isn't premium.
-- **Enable desktop app play to download** : Enabling will automatically download songs you play on spotify desktop application.
-(Supported: Linux/Windows)
+- **Mirror Playback** : Enabling will automatically download songs you play in the spotify app.
 - **Show/Hide Advanced Configuration**: Enable/Disables the Advanced configuration tab.
 - **Save setting**: Saves/Applies the settings